Consultancy, Asia Pacific

 - What are you passionate about outside of work?

-- Going to the pub with mates and riding my motorbike (not on the same day).
-I suppose I’ve always been a Liverpool FC fan but, given that they lose a lot, my passion is often put to the test.
+- Catching up with friends, exploring the great Australian outdoors and riding my motorbike.
+I suppose I've always been a Liverpool FC fan but given that they lose a lot my passion if often put to the test.

 “I’ve project managed quite a few schools in Australia.
 Seeing the kids' enthusiasm and being able to inspire them is great and will hopefully engage the next generation into a profession within the industry. ”